usedtothink/translation-tracker/resources/design-document.md

 U1.
 As a customer, I want to be able to view details about a translation case in a separate webpage.

 U2.
-As a customer, I want to be able to create a new translation case and either associate it with an existing client or create a new client at the same time.
+As a customer, I want to be able to create a new translation case and either associate it with an existing translation client or create a new translation client at the same time.

 U3.
 As a customer, I want to be able to store relevant details about my translation case, such as cost per character, total payment, and whether the case is still open.